 Social Work Concentrations and Areas of Emphasis

 When enrolling in a master’s degree in social work, students are often required to declare a concentration.
 Some schools allow a student to defer their declaration of concentration until halfway through foundation courses.
-Concentrations vary widely from one school to another, so students who have an eye on a particular career path – working with the elderly, for instance, or working with adolescents – should make certain their chosen school offers a concentration fitted to their career goals.
+Concentrations vary widely from one school to another, so students who have an eye on a particular career path – working with the elderly, for instance, or working with adolescents – should make certain their chosen school offers a concentration fitted to their

 Areas of emphasis can also further narrow concentrations.
 This is usually optional, and can be personalized by taking certain general electives during the course of study.